 - Pegasus Bridge: Follow the Caen Canal a few kilometres north out of the city via industrial quarters (although the towpath is popular with walkers, cyclists and roller-skaters) and at Bénouville and Ranville, you come to the crucial crossings over the canal and the Orne River secured by British 6th airborne division on the night of the 5th to the 6th June 1944.
 In honour of the men, led by Major John Howard, who carried out the vital mission to take Bénouville Bridge, it was renamed Pegasus Bridge, after the emblem of the mythological flying horse used by the British airborne forces.
 The Café Gondrée on the Bénouville side of the canal is said to have been the first house in France to be liberated by the Allies on D-Day.
 On the Ranville side of the water, you can see the original Pegasus Bridge alongside the Mémorial Pegasus, a museum that recounts the heroic actions here in detail.
 Also pay your respects to the soldiers who died in action and are buried at the Ranville Commonwealth Cemetery.

 - Festyland Theme Park: this fun amusement park stands within Caen’s ring-road, in the northwest corner of town, towards Bayeux.
-It contains a good selection of rides, from ones specially geared to young children to more challenging ones for adolescents and parents.
+It contains a good selection of rides, from ones specially geared to young children to more challenging ones for teenagers and parents.

 - Vieux-la-Romaine Gallo-Roman Museum and Archaeological Site: South of Caen, some of the most important vestiges of any Roman town in northern Gaul were found at the well-named village of Vieux (meaning ‘old’ in French).
 In Roman times, Caen was not an important settlement, but the town on the site of Vieux, then called Aregenua, was.
 It was capital of the Viducasses tribe.
 The museum, opened in 2002, displays interesting finds, plus you can visit the archaeological sites.